twinstae/trpg-stelo/src/data/dw2/en/the-barbarian.md

 #### Relationship Examples

-*I delight in their company; I wanna spend more time with them* ✦*I hurt or abandoned them in a moment of rage or overindulgence* ✦ *I’m teaching them about my ways, whether they like it or not* ✦ *They are weak and pathetic; I will make them strong* ✦ *They showed me a new comfort of these lands; I want more of it\!* ✦ *They’re the only one I’d trust with my life* ✦ *They’ve seen my homeland more recently than me* ✦
+*I delight in their company; I wanna spend more time with them*
+* *I hurt or abandoned them in a moment of rage or overindulgence*
+* *I’m teaching them about my ways, whether they like it or not*
+* *They are weak and pathetic; I will make them strong*
+* *They showed me a new comfort of these lands; I want more of it\!*
+* *They’re the only one I’d trust with my life*
+* *They’ve seen my homeland more recently than me*
+*

 ### Starting Move